davidlahoz/kandji-macos-scripts/README.md

 # Kandji Scripts for Lazy Admins

 Some silly scripts I made to make my life easier.
-They rely or need Kandji to work properly (they generate Alerts for Kandji's Admin panel).
-They are created to avoid doing repetitive tasks or sometimes vene reporting.
+Some fo them rely on Kandji to work properly (they generate Alerts for Kandji's Admin panel and use Kandji CLI commands).
+They are created to avoid doing repetitive tasks or sometimes even reporting.
 They might be buggy, and I am sure they could be coded in a better way but...
 It ain't much but it's honest work.

 [Scripts](/Scripts) - Few basic monitoring scripts like battery health status, FreeSpaceMonitor, etc. They will use exit codes to show the results on Kandji.